brikis98/yevgeniy-brikman-homepage/_posts/2015-02-06-are-static-typing-and-functional.md

-There is some [research](http://macbeth.cs.ucdavis.edu/lang_study.pdf) that shows that static typing and functional programming are *modestly* better than dynamic typing and imperative programming, respectively (albeit [it's far from air tight](http://danluu.com/empirical-pl/)).
+There is some [research](http://macbeth.cs.ucdavis.edu/lang_study.pdf) that shows that static typing and functional programming are *modestly* better than dynamic typing and imperative programming, respectively (albeit [it's far from airtight](http://danluu.com/empirical-pl/)).
 That said, I've been hearing this sort of hype for a long time, and only in the last year or two do I feel like it's finally starting to make a noticeable dent in the industry.